-Overview: Bi-State Development Agency of the Missouri-Illinois Metropolitan District Bi-State Development, which operates St. Louis Metro, will receive funding to buy battery electric buses to replace diesel buses that have reached the end of their useful life.
+The Department of Transportation awarded \$5.4 million to the Bi-State Development Agency of the Missouri-Illinois Metropolitan District Bi-State Development, which operates St. Louis Metro, to buy battery electric buses to replace diesel buses that have reached the end of their useful life.
 The project includes upgrading the agency's DeBaliviere Bus Facility with charging equipment, which will improve health and quality of life for nearby residents.